holdenweb/xl-tables/README.md

 whose description (and the link to the data file) can be found [here](http://www.hscic.gov.uk/searchcatalogue?productid=13317&q=title%3a%22GP+Earnings+and+Expenses%22&sort=Relevance&size=10&page=1#top)

+The first announcement of this repository followed a 25-minute presentation to the PyData London group on 4th AUgust 2015.
-Not mentioned in the presentation was the real point of the project, a module called `xltables.py` which caan extract tables of the same format from any wokrbook opened with `openpyxl`.
+Not mentioned in the presentation was the real point of the project, the module that can extract tables of the same format from any workbook opened with `openpyxl`.
+It has a couple of features that I didn't have time to discuss in the presentation.

 I was interested principally in determining how difficult it would be to extract the data, since many "open data" policies similarly result in the production of data in computationally